 In spite of the rabid commercialization of the season people still connect Christmas with Christ so an invite to a church service or event is seen as quite normal.

 Easter is also prime time for visitors.
 People are drawn back to church during this significant season on the Christian calendar.

 Special events like baby dedications, water baptisms and Mother’s Day also lend themselves to being attended by people who don’t regularly attend your church.

 You can also create special events that become a doorway into your church.

-Here’s 6 steps you can take to increase your visitor numbers.
+Here are 6 steps you can take to increase your church visitor numbers

 Start praying in your services for new people to attend your church.
 Even better, start praying the prayer Jesus gave us in Matthew 9:37-38 which is to ask for workers in the harvest field.